 Contact Eric Friedman, Program Director

-We highly encourage and support our Legal Studies majors to take a semester of international study.
-It's an incredibly valuable learning experience.
+We highly encourage and support our Legal Studies majors to take a semester abroad.
 Pulled out of your comfort zone, you will come to appreciate the nuances of other cultures and how critical it is to be sensitive to them no matter where you are in the world.
-Through study abroad, you'll also become a more globally engaged citizen based on your exposure to an international array of global legal issues, an important skill for a Legal Studies professional.
+You'll also become a more globally engaged citizen based on your exposure to an international array of global legal issues, an important skill for a Legal Studies professional.

 You have the option to study abroad at one of the Champlain Abroad campuses during your junior year, in either Montreal, Canada or Dublin, Ireland.
 Alternatively, you can take a semester studying anywhere in the world through our Global Partners Program or one of our third-party international study partners.
-Champlain's Legal Studies students have studied abroad all over the world, including Cuba.
+Champlain's Legal Studies students have studied abroad all over the world, including Cuba and France.

 Another opportunity available to students in the Division of Education & Human Studies is to participate in a summer four-week international student placement through the International Service Learning course.
 Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your Legal Studies major.